lchang06/comp20-lchang/mbta/README.md

-1. Everything has been correctly implemented according to the spec.
+1. Everything has been correctly implemented according to the spec, to my knowledge.
+If I had more time, I would have made my code cleaner and more modular.

 2. I did not collaborate on this assignment.
 I used the following sources to help me figure things out:
 	- https://developers.google.com/maps/documentation/javascript/examples/map-geolocation
 	to understand how to use geolocation and implement the Google Map on my page.